graphology/graphology/docs/mutation.md

 ## #.dropEdges

-Drops a [bunch](concepts.md#bunches) of edges from the graph, or all the edges related to the given source & target.
+Drops every edge or a [bunch](concepts.md#bunches) of edges from the graph, or all the edges related to the given source & target.

 *Example*